MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/asynchronous-service.md

 When the [Data column](reference/entities/asyncoperation.md#BKMK_Data) of the `asyncoperation` table is larger than 4 MB, the data in that column is saved in file storage.
 The [DataBlobId column](reference/entities/asyncoperation.md#BKMK_DataBlobId) has a value when the row uses file storage.
 To save space, you might want to identify and delete these records.
 Use the following queries to discover these records

-#### Async Operation FileStorage Datablob Count
+#### AsyncOperation FileStorage Datablob Count

-Use this query to count the number of records in the `asyncoperation` table where the `datablobid` column isn't null..
+Use this query to count the number of records in the `asyncoperation` table where the `datablobid` column isn't null.

-**Data Storage Implications**:
-You may want to delete the records in using file storage to save space so this is helpful to know.
-Large numbers might suggest significant space used by these blobs, which can be important for database size managemement.

-**System Performance Considerations**:
-If the count is unexpectedly high, you may want to take further action such as Bulk delete and clean up.

 #### [Web API](#tab/webapi)